victoria-soto/template/essays/harderorsmarter.md

 # All dates must be YYYY-MM-DD format!
 date: 2018-02-22
 labels:
+  - UI Frameworks
+  - Semantic UI
+  - Bootstrap
+  - UIkit
   - Software Engineering
-  - IntelliJ
-  - Semantic UI
-  - UI Frameworks

 ---
 ## Which to Choose?